Zywave/booster/src/_areas/design-system/components/tables.md

 ---
 ## Usage

-A Table organizes data visually to help the user derive insights and, when applicable, take an informed action.
+A table is designed to visually organize data, allowing users to quickly scan and derive insights.
+In cases where applicable, it also enables users to take informed actions based on the presented information.

 ![Base image of a table](/images/table-usage.svg "Base image of a table")